department-of-veterans-affairs/va.gov-team/platform/content/form-confirmation-page.md

 - Are there any actions the applicant needs to take while they wait?

-- What they can the applicant do if they have additional questions after they apply?
+- What can the applicant do if they have additional questions after they apply?

 **7. CTA button**